-Designed to reflect the changing role of technology in today's society and the increasing importance of digital media in communicating and exchanging ideas.
+Designed to reflect the changing role of technology today and the increasing importance of digital media in communicating and exchanging ideas.
 New Media 10 recognizes that digital literacy is an essential characteristic of the educated citizen.
 Coursework is aimed at providing students with a set of skills vital for success in an increasingly complex digital world by affording opportunities to demonstrate understanding and communicate ideas through a variety of digital and print media.